lassekongo83/plano-theme/README.md

 etc.

 Apply the theme in gnome-tweak-tool or dconf-editor.
-XFCE users can apply it in appearance and window manager settings.
-If you wish to use the gnome-shell theme make sure the `User themes` extension is activated in gnome-tweak-tool.
+Xfce users can apply it in `Settings > Appearance` and `Settings > Window manager`.
+If you wish to use the GNOME shell theme make sure the `User themes` extension is activated in gnome-tweak-tool.

 #### Other installation options

 There are currently no other way to install the theme.
-Help wanted to create a Makefile etc. I have 0 knowledge in that area.

-## Troubleshooting

-If you have a GTK/Gnome version newer or older than 3.18 the theme may not work properly.
-Gnome 3.20+ support will probably arrive later.

-## Bug reporting
+## Troubleshooting & Bug reporting

-If you find a bug, please report it at https://github.com/lassekongo83/plano-theme/issues
+If you find a bug, please report it at https://github.com/lassekongo83/plano-theme/issues When submitting a bug it would be helpful if you could provide me with a screenshot of the issue.
+Use a trusted and good image uploader like http://imgur.com for example.
+Don't use bad ones like ImageShack, PhotoBucket etc. **I do not want to enable JavaScript, cookies or browser plugins to be able to view an image!** Also include information about which version of GTK you're using.

+I would also like it if you could be kind and keep support questions to forums, gnome-look.org or http://lassekongo83.deviantart.com as the issue tab here on GitHub is meant for bugs and feature requests.